oguimbal/jcool-docs/demander/push.md

 ]
 ```

-If you want to leverage justice.cool scoring, variables that you provide must match variables that we know about.
+If you want to leverage justice.cool scoring, variables that you provide must match justice.cool variables.
-A complete list of "existing" variables [can be found here](/known-variables.md).
+A complete list of our existing variables [can be found here](/known-variables.md).

-Variables are facts that will be discused one by one during the mediation process with your opponent.
-As such, the "variables" you provide here are only *your version* of the facts, which your opponent will probably try to challenge.
+Variables are facts that will be discussed one by one during the mediation process with the opponent.
+As such, the "variables" you provide here are only *your version* of the facts, which the opponent will be able to challenge.

 # How do I fill "claims" ?

+Claims are the demands you are asking to your opponent.
+Claims can be of two types:
+- monetary: the demand is a compensation, with a specified amount
+- service: the demand is the execution of a service / reparation, within a specified deadline

-Claims are what you are asking for to your opponent.
-Once all facts have been discussed and negociated between you and your opponent, you will have to discuss the claims, and negociate them in order to find an amicable solution.
+Once all facts have been discussed and negociated between you and your opponent, you will have to discuss the claims (the amount or the deadline), and negociate them in order to find an amicable solution.

-You can **optionnaly** specify *manual* claims for each demander.
+You can **optionnaly** manually specify claims for each demander.
 Doing so, you can enforce justice.cool to take claims into account that might not have been created automatically (when updateMode: auto).

 To better understand how claims are created and later updated during mediation, you have to understand 3 parameters:

 - When creating the dispute, you specify a global parameter `updateMode`: It defines how "automatic" claims are created and deleted during the mediation.
-- Additionaly, you can provide two options on each claim you manually create:
+- Additionaly, you can provide two options on each claim you create manually:
     * `eligibilityMode`: It overrides the global `updateMode` for the given claim, thus defining if justice.cool is in charge of creating/deleting this claim when needed.
     * `compensationMode`: It tells justice.cool how the amount of this claim must be computed.